FRANKLIN -- A 7-year-old boy and his 8-year-old sister died after getting trapped in a hope chest in their home, authorities said Monday.

 In 1996, Lane recalled 12 million cedar chests with lids that automatically latch shut after receiving reports of six children suffocating inside.
 In 2000, Lane -- in cooperation with the U.S. Consumer Product Safety Commission -- called for a renewed search for the chests after becoming aware of another suffocation death and two near fatalities.

 Traub said it was not immediately clear if the chest owned by the family was included in that recall.
-The recall covered all Lane and Virginia Maid brand cedar chests manufactured between 1912 and 1987.

 Messages left at the headquarters of Heritage Home Group, which now owns Lane, were not immediately returned Monday.